 Ellis Jones has given inspiring yet practical presentations to a wide variety of audiences including a number of colleges and universities, sustainability symposiums, and global citizenship summits.
 He has been interviewed for radio and television both in the US and Canada, and was featured in the documentary film, 50 Ways To Save The Planet.
 In 2005, his work inspired the creation of The Better World Handbook Festival in Vancouver, BC.
 He has lived, studied, and worked in many parts of Europe, Asia, and Central America.
 If you’re interested, Dr. Jones would be happy to give a presentation or workshop just about anywhere on the planet on a wide range of topics including consumer and corporate social responsibility, global citizenship, and turning lofty ideals into effective, everyday actions.
 To request more information, click here or email me at: so(dot)doctor(dot)jones(at)gmail(dot)com

-Interviews with Professor Jones are included below to give you a deeper sense for the project itself.
+Interviews with Professor Jones are included below to provide more details on the project itself.

-The only comprehensive guide for socially and environmentally responsible consumers available, this book ranks every product on the shelf from A to F so you can quickly tell the “good guys” from the “bad guys” — turning your grocery list into a powerful tool to change the world.
-Representing over 20 years of distilled research, data is organized into the most common product categories including coffee, energy bars, computers, gasoline, clothing, banks, cars, water and more.
+The results of this ongoing research project have been translated into a comprehensive guide for socially and environmentally responsible consumers.
+The book ranks a wide range of brand name products on the shelf from A to F so you can quickly tell the “good guys” from the “bad guys” — turning your grocery list into a powerful tool to change the world.
+Representing over 30 years of distilled research data, the results are organized into the most common product categories including coffee, energy bars, computers, gasoline, clothing, banks, cars, water and more.

 Also included is a summary of the essential information about particular product categories, profiles of the best and worst companies, practical buying tips and the most useful online resources available.
-Whether you believe in environmental sustainability, human rights, animal protection, community involvement or social justice, you’ll want this book.
+Whether you believe in environmental sustainability, human rights, animal protection, community involvement or social justice, you’ll find this book useful.

-Small enough [4″x6″] to fit in a back pocket or small purse and organized in a shopping-friendly format, The Better World Shopping Guide will help you change the world as you shop!
-For just 15 bucks, how can you NOT get one?
+Small enough [4″x6″] to fit in a back pocket or small purse and organized in a shopping-friendly format, The Better World Shopping Guide helps consumers make more responsible choices while they shop.

 Go beyond ethical consumerism and gain a more comprehensive understanding of a variety of actions you can take in different areas of your life to make the world a better place.
 Pick up a copy of The Better World Handbook.